-I really like Accustrike darts, although the have a slightly slower velocity (about 2-3 feet per second).
+I really like Accustrike darts, although they have a slightly slower velocity (about 2-3 feet per second).
 The next best darts are the suction cup darts.
 Nerf Elite darts aren’t all that accurate, so if you’re planning on buying a blaster that comes with Elite darts, you may want to consider picking up some Accustrike darts.

 What is the most accurate Nerf gun?

 I’ve found the Rival Nemesis to be very accurate.
-As far as traditional Nerf guns, the primary blaster on the Modulus Tri-Strike, the Modulus Longstrike, the Rampage N-Strike Elite, and the Centurion to be some of the most accurate Nerf guns I’ve tested.
+As far as traditional Nerf guns, the primary blaster on the Modulus Tri-Strike, the Modulus Longstrike, the Rampage N-Strike Elite, and the Centurion are some of the most accurate Nerf guns I’ve tested.
 Some of the most accurate Nerf darts I’ve tested are the Accustrike darts.
 If your blaster accepts Nerf Elite Darts then it can fire the more accurate Accustrike darts.

 What does FPS mean?